norrisng/CainiaoCorrect/README.md

 No installation is requred.
 Simply download the latest release under "releases" at the top of the GitHub project page, then extract the *.zip to any location.

 The following text files are required for getDataDigest endpoint functionality.
 This hasn't been implemented yet, however:
- * `api/dataDigestEndpoint.txt`
+ * `api/dataDigestEndpoint.txt` - this file should contain the DataDigest API endpoint URI
- * `api/dataDigestKey.txt`
+ * `api/dataDigestKey.txt` - this file should contain the `secretKey` as required by the DataDigest server

 ## How to use ##

 1. Download all Order/Tracking reports, and place it in the same directory as CainiaoCorrect.
-Files MUST be named `"cainiao_Orderpush.csv`", or `"cainiao_Orderpush?.csv`" (where `?` equals any SINGLE character).
+Files MUST be named `cainiao_Orderpush.csv`, or `cainiao_Orderpush?.csv` (where `?` equals any SINGLE character).
 If a combined file already exists (this combined file is named `cainiao_Orderpush_combined.csv`), it will be overwritten.

 2. Open CainiaoCorrect.